dgitz/icarus_rover_v2/src/Diagnostics/README.md

 Author: David Gitz
 Task: Diagnostics
+Nodes:
+A. diagnostic_node
+Usage: This node should be run on 1 device on the Robot.
+Purpose:
-Purpose: Report and respond to various health issues with different nodes.
+1. Report and respond to various health issues with different nodes.